AmalKhalil/berlin-bears/3_Solution.md

 ### Analytics

-The analytics solution will support deifferent kind of analysis including Geographical trend analysis, Medical Report analysis and Customers Segmant analysis.
+The analytics solution will support deifferent kind of analysis including but not limited to:

+-  Geographical trend analysis to hone Farmacy Family’s ability to optimize the foods delivered to fridges **(**an additional integration point TO Farmacy Foods**)**
+- Distribution and potential food waste analysis.
+- Medical Report analysis and Customers Segmant analysis.

 More details in Analytics Sequence Diagram.

 ### Reports

+This component will provide below reports:

+- Analytic Result to third party providers (clinics, doctors, etc) for example, regional dietary observations).
-- View analysis Result by Medical Profile, Marketing
+- Medical Reports analysis Result to Medical Provider and investors.

-This component will support reports for clicncs, medical provider and marketing team.
-It will be using tableau.
+- Distribution and potential food waste analysis result to Farmacy Foods.

-This component is already part of Farmacy Farm ordering system and will be reused in this solution.
+It will be using tableau which is already part of Farmacy Farm ordering system and will be reused in this solution.
 More details is available in [archcolider documentation](https://github.com/ldynia/archcolider/blob/master/3.ViewsAndPerspectives/infrastructure/Infrastructure-services-and-virtual-hardware.md#amazon-simple-notification-service-sns)

-###

 ## Sequence Diagrams